Kawasaki Frontale: Domestic domination under Toru Oniki (2017–2024)

-Mid-table finish and arrival of Shigetoshi Hasebe (2025–present)
+First Asia final with Shigetoshi Hasebe (2025–present)

 Following the departure of Oniki, along with mid-table finish at 8th position in both 2023 and 2024, it was announced by Frontale that Shigetoshi Hasebe, who left his position at Avispa Fukuoka, would become the new manager for 2025 season.
 Hasebe began his tenure with a 4-0 victory over the Pohang Steelers in the 2024–25 AFC Champions League Elite group stage, and followed up with a 4–0 win over Nagoya Grampus in the J1 League opener.
 Kawasaki went on to defeat Chinese club Shanghai Shenghua with an aggregate of 5–1 in the AFC Champions League Elite round of 16 tie, thus advancing to the quarter-finals.

 Playing at a centralized venue on Saudi Arabia from this stage on, Kawasaki faced off against Qatari side Al Sadd at the quarter-finals.
 Club captain Yasuto Wakizaka scored the winner in extra time putting the team to win 3–2, thus advancing to the club first ever semi-finals in the AFC Champions League Elite.
 They ended up qualifying to their first final as well, as Kawasaki beat Al-Nassr by the same 3–2 score, this time during the usual 90 minutes.
 At the final, they faced another Saudi Pro League team, Al-Ahli on 3 May 2025.
-Despite their efforts, Kawasaki finished the 2024–25 AFC Champions League as runners-up, losing by 2–0 to the saudi side.
+Despite their efforts, Kawasaki finished the 2024–25 AFC Champions League as runners-up, losing by 2–0 to the Saudi side.
+The 2025 run to the final reinforced Frontale’s status as a major force in Asian football and represented a key milestone following their domestic dominance in the late 2010s and early 2020s.